Kuldeep-Vasudev/Ruby-Devops/README.md

  ## Outcome

-- I have set-up the Ruby-on-Rails application on Docker container && have configured _LogRotate_ too in order to rotate the logs.
+- I have set-up the Ruby-on-Rails application on Docker container and have configured _LogRotate_ too in order to rotate the logs.

 - In order to make sure that the Application starts up on failure, Kubernetes is being used to make sure that the desired state of Application is always maintained.